 First things first: EXIT EDEN isn’t either an all-female-band or a supergroup.
 Let’s be real: it’s a media-backed quadruple-female-fronted cover band.
-If the singers hadn’t already gained a certain level of fame it could also be called “Heavy Rock Smash” and perform at rock-fans’ weddings.
+If the singers hadn’t already gained a certain level of fame, the compilation could also be called “Heavy Rock Smash” and performed at rock-fans’ weddings.

 EXIT EDEN’s selling point: four front women more or less known in the metal scene.

 The most famous of the four is Amanda Somerville, whom we know and love from her work as a live singer for AVANTASIA, her vocal work with EPICA and most importantly for her own Metal band TRILLIUM (please Metal Gods, give us more TRILLIUM).

 Clémentine Delauney has certainly gone up the famous-band ladder after gaining the attention of the female fronted metal scene by joining the French Symphonic Metal band WHYZDOM, which she left to sing in the Austrian band SERENITY, whom she also left when she became the co-lead singer of her current band VISIONS OF ATLANTIS.

 Brazilian singer Marina La Torraca has just recently appeared on our radar after filling in for Amanda with AVANTASIA.
 Her own Metal band PHANTOM ELITE was partly founded by Amanda‘s husband, Sander Gommans – also of AFTER FOREVER fame.
 PHANTOM ELITE released a lyric video for their song ‘Siren’s Call’ last year.